Rajalo/PointInPolygon/ReadMe.md

 The fourth is the **Search** Stage, where the DAG processes point queries.
 Click to see if the cursor is inside or outside the polygon.

-Credit: The Kirkpatrick method itself obviously was not invented by me, I only implemented it here.
+Credit: The Kirkpatrick method itself was not invented by me it was described by David Kirkpatrick in 1983, I only implemented it here.
 The Geometric predicates and ear-clipping triangulation algorithm are adapted from those described in Joseph O'Rourke's "Computational Geometry in C".